 What do you like most about Zion?

-Zion runs several weekly events such as Alternative Tuesdays and Electronic Thursdays where you can listen to a new genre every week such as latin, electro swing and electronic music – take it from us, you won’t get bored.
+“The venue is dynamic, it makes room for alternative music scenes from rock to reggae to plenty of other genres.”
+We run several weekly events such as Alternative Tuesdays and Electronic Thursdays where you can listen to a new genre every week such as Latin, electro swing, and electronic music – take it from us, you won’t get bored.

 In Rastafari tradition, ‘Zion’ stands for a utopian place of unity, peace, and freedom.
 It is the opposite of what they call ‘Babylon,’ the oppressive, exploiting, and materialistic world that we live in.
 Do yourself a favor: escape Babylon, head down south, and discover Zion!